corrad1nho/qomui/README.md

 - automatic download function for Mullvad, Private Internet Access, Windscribe, ProtonVPN and AirVPN
 - support for OpenVPN over SSL and SSH for AirVPN and OpenVPN over SSL for Windscribe (Stealth Mode)
 - allows double-hop VPN connections (VPN chains) between different providers
-- Gui written in PyQt including option to minimize application to system tray
+- gui written in PyQt including option to minimize application to system tray
 - security-conscious separation of the gui and a D-Bus service that handles commands that require root privileges
 - protection against DNS leaks/ipv6 leaks
 - iptables-based, configurable firewall that blocks all outgoing network traffic in case the VPN connection breaks down
 - allow applications to bypass the VPN tunnel - to watch Netflix for example
 - experimental support for WireGuard
 - command-line interface
+- automatic weekly updates of server configurations for supported providers - experimental

 ### Screenshots
 Screenshots were taken on Arch Linux/Plasma Arc Dark Theme - Qomui will adapt to your theme.<br/>